Known as the barkless dog, the basenji makes a sound similar to a yodel (as well as other sounds).

 The dogs are not the best of friends with other species and are best kept with other basenjis.

 They are intelligent and affectionate, and with the right training and socialization a basenji can easily become a treasured part of your family.

 Adopt, Don’t Buy

 If you consider getting a basenji for your next pet, check rescues and adoption resources first.
 Even purebred animals can end up in shelters.
-Try Pets Adviser’s adoptable pet finder.
+Try Petful’s adoptable pet finder.